opentext-idol/discover-deploy/README.md

 | dataset-locations | dataset-locations-license-data | Cache for license information       |
 | -                 | entity-data                    | Schema for application data         |

-All containers connect to a Docker network called `opentext-idol-lema_main`.
-The `opentext-idol-lema` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.
+All containers connect to a Docker network called `opentext-idol-discover_main`.
+The `opentext-idol-discover` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.